Year 3

 A community is a group of people who have something in common.
 This may be living or working in the same area, a shared history or beliefs or interests.

 Invite a local guest speaker to speak to the class about their work in the community.
-For example:
+Consider school and community members (for example teachers and parents) who volunteer in local organisations such as:

-• A community member or volunteer (religious organisations, Scouts, charity group, sporting teams etc.)
+• a community member or volunteer (religious organisations, Scouts, charity group, sporting teams)

 Community scenarios (20 min)

-Divide the students into small groups and give each group a copy of WS5.1 Community scenarios.
+Divide the students into small groups and give each group a copy of Community scenarios worksheet.
 Ask groups to discuss:

 Students can share these with the class at the end of the activity.